 “When should I start talking to my kids about money?”
 This is a question I received from a dad I was speaking with last week.
 Great question.
-When is too early and when is too late?
+When is too early, and when is too late?
 Let me start with it is never too late to start talking about money with your children.
-I would advocate for sooner rather than later as I’m a believer that our relationship with our children changes from teacher to adviser once our children are teenagers.
-That means the prime ages to be teaching your children about money is during the grade school years, but in reality, there is no end date.
+However, I would advocate for sooner rather than later as I believe that our relationship with our children changes from teacher to adviser once our children are teenagers.
+That means the prime ages to teach your children about money is during the grade school years, but there is no end date in reality.

-So the time to start talking to your kids about money is as soon as you can.
+So the time to start talking to your kids about money is as soon as possible.
 I think we should always be talking to our kids about money.
 Money is so fundamental to everything we do.
-As our children’s first and most constant teachers, it is critical that we talk to them about money.
+As our children’s first and most constant teachers, we must talk to them about money.
 We need to talk about how it works and how it affects our lives.
-Unfortunately, we are all so busy getting through our days and focusing on our children’s academics and extracurricular activities the topic of money slips through the cracks.
+But unfortunately, we are all so busy getting through our days and focusing on our children’s academics and extracurricular activities the topic of money slips through the cracks.
 Or, if we do end up talking about money, it is often in the context of why we will not be buying them something.

-If you want to know what you should be teaching your toddler, vs grade-schooler or older, the answer is underwhelming, “it depends”.
+If you want to know what you should be teaching your toddler vs grade-schooler or older, the answer is underwhelming, “it depends.”
 You need to use your child as a gauge.
 Just as each child will hit developmental milestones at different ages, children will be able to grasp the concepts of money at different ages.
-Also, some children show more of an interest in money earlier than others.
-So don’t overwhelm your child with financial tables, but don’t keep them in the dark about that card you keep pulling out of your wallet either.
-If they are showing an early interest in money, then you should reciprocate that interest and feed it.
+Also, some children show more interest in money earlier than others.
+So don’t overwhelm your child with financial tables, but don’t keep them in the dark about that card you keep pulling out of your wallet.
+If they show an early interest in money, you should reciprocate that interest and feed it.
 But it has to match their abilities.

 My First Attempt